MobilityWorks

 No results found.
 Please try modifying your search.

-Joey is looking forward to starting his life after receiving this most special gift
+Joey is looking forward to finally starting his adult life and everything it has to offer after receiving this most special gift.

-Family and friends of Joey Tindall are raising money to pay for uninsured medical expenses associated with transplantation.
+Family and friends of Joey Tindall are raising money to pay for uninsured medical expenses associated with transplantation and possible relocation.

 Joey has chosen to fundraise with Help Hope Live in part because Help Hope Live assures fiscal accountability of funds raised and tax deductibility to the full extent allowed by law for donors.
 Donors can be sure that funds donated will be used only to pay or reimburse medically-related expenses.
 To make a tax-deductible donation to this fundraising campaign, click on the Donate Now button.